 Pivotal Research Believes Nike (NKE) Still Has Room to Grow

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Nike with a $163.85 average price target, implying a 16.5% upside from current levels.
+Nike has an analyst consensus of Strong Buy, with a price target consensus of $165.43, a 14.6% upside from current levels.
 In a report issued on March 8, UBS also maintained a Buy rating on the stock with a $183.00 price target.

 See today’s analyst top recommended stocks >>